Course Outline

 Required?
 Author Year Title Edition Publisher

-Required Zina O'Leary 2021 The Essential Guide to Doing Your Research Project n/a Sage Publications Limited
+Required Zina O'Leary 2021 The Essential Guide to Doing Your Research Project 4th Sage Publications Limited

-Required Williams 2020 How to read and understand educaitonal research n/a Sage
+Required James Williams 2020 How to Read and Understand Educational Research n/a SAGE Publications Limited

-Required Inger Mewburn,Katherine Firth,Shaun Lehmann 0 How to Fix Your Academic Writing Trouble n/a n/a
+Required Inger Mewburn,Katherine Firth,Shaun Lehmann 0 How to Fix Your Academic Writing Trouble: A pracrical guide n/a Open University Press

 Specific requirements